-6.3.1.
-When it is in MNsure's best interests, MNsure may, without competition, enter into an agreement to procure goods or services from (a) the State of Minnesota; (b) a political subdivision of the State of Minnesota; (c) University of Minnesota; (d) the federal government; or (e) another state government, including another state's health benefits exchange.

-6.3.2.
-MNsure may join Minnesota's Cooperative Purchasing Venture ("CPV") as defined in Minnesota Statute §16C.03, subd.
+- 7.3.1.
+When it is in MNsure's best interests, MNsure may, without competition, enter into an agreement to procure goods or services from (a) the State of Minnesota; (b) a political subdivision of the State of Minnesota; (c) the University of Minnesota; (d) the federal government; or (e) another state government, including another state's health benefits exchange. - 7.3.2.
+MNsure may join Minnesota's Cooperative Purchasing Venture ("CPV") as defined in Minnesota Statutes, section 16C.03, subd.
 10, and use any contracts available to CPV members.
-When MNsure elects to use a contract available to CPV members, it agrees to follow all processes and procedures that would apply to other similarly-situated CPV members.

-6.3.3.
-MNsure will report to the legislature all inter-agency agreements as required by Minnesota Statute § 62V.05, subd.
-7(d).

-6.3.4.
-Any contract or purchase partially funded through the Minnesota Department of Human Services (DHS) with funding for public health care programs must be approved by DHS prior to the expenditure of funds.
-Any contract or purchase eligible for enhanced federal financial participation by Medicaid must be sent to DHS for submission to the Centers for Medicare & Medicaid Services (CMS) for approval.
+When MNsure elects to use a contract available to CPV members, it agrees to follow all processes and procedures that would apply to other similarly-situated CPV members. - 7.3.3.
+MNsure will report to the legislature all inter-agency agreements as required by Minnesota Statutes, section 62V.05, subd.
+7(d). - 7.3.4.
+Any contract or purchase partially funded through the Minnesota Department of Human Services ("DHS") with funding for public health care programs must be approved by DHS prior to the expenditure of funds.
+Any contract or purchase eligible for enhanced federal financial participation by Medicaid must be sent to DHS for submission to the Centers for Medicare & Medicaid Services ("CMS") for approval.